miyajima-rei-mulodo/rules-writter/README.md

 This application takes in a customer (as defined in customerEditor which has still not been created), project (as defined in pipelineEditor), and a programming language.
 It then defines a set of rules for the project to use when running checks.

-Currently, we need to manually init the rules which means this application needs to run in a machine.
-It has net yet been added to pipelineEditor, as shown in Mock v1 and Mock v2 data-flow charts.
+Currently, we need to manually init the rules which means this application needs to run on a local machine.
+It has not yet been added to pipelineEditor, as shown in Mock v1 and Mock v2 data-flow charts.

 When running (please see Usage), it will insert (example) into a NoSQL database (designed for MongoDB):
 ```